berndporr/iir1/README.md

 directory.
 A delta pulse as a test signal is sent into the different filters and saved in a file.
 With the Python script `plot_impulse_fresponse.py` you can then plot the frequency responses.

+You can disable the compilation of the demos by setting `IIR1_BUILD_DEMO` to off.

 Also the directory containing the unit tests provides examples for every filter type.